dotnet/tye/docs/reference/schema.md

 #### `pathToFunc` (string)

-An optional path to the Azure Functions host to be used instead of the default one installed by npm.
+An optional path to the Azure Functions host to be used.

 ## Environment Variables